vadv/prometheus-exporter-merger/README.md

 ## But Why?!

-Sometimes you need in Kubernetes to scrape Prometheus metrics from multiple containers in a single pod, but you can't do this using annotations: [prometheus/prometheus#3756](https://github.com/prometheus/prometheus/issues/3756).
+Sometimes you need to scrape Prometheus metrics from multiple containers in a single pod, but you can't do this using annotations: [prometheus/prometheus#3756](https://github.com/prometheus/prometheus/issues/3756).

 To start the exporter: